What is Compressor Ratio?

 The ratio settings you select additionally rely on the source audio, the other compressor control settings, and the outcome you’re aiming to realize.

 The most effective method is to make use of your ears and meters to find out the best ratio for every sound.
-There are additionally basic suggestions that will help you discover a place to begin when setting the compressor ratio.
+There are additional basic suggestions that will help you discover a place to begin when setting the compressor ratio.

 Examples of Compression Ratio